openedx/docs.openedx.org/source/educators/migration_wip/6_set_up_course/planning_course_run_information/staffing.rst

 Course Team Roles
 *****************

-To give team members access to Studio, the instructor dashboard in the LMS, and Insights, you assign one of these course team roles to them.
+To give team members access to Studio, and the instructor dashboard in the LMS you assign one of these course team roles to them.

 * Staff